Raymond Troye

-Raymond Troye (1908–2003) was a Belgian officer and writer, born in Charleroi.
-During his imprisonment in Nazi Germany he wrote 5 novels of which two were published after the war.
+Raymond Troye (1908–2003) was a Belgian army officer and writer born in Charleroi.
+During his imprisonment in Nazi Germany, he wrote 5 novels of which two were published after the war.

 As a young lieutenant in the Belgian army, he was captured by the German army in May 1940.
-He spent a few days in the transit camp of Dortmund after which he is sent to a camp in Bavaria (Oflag VII-B) where he remained for two years before being transferred to another camp close to Hamburg (Oflag XD).
+He spent a few days in the transit camp of Dortmund, after which he was sent to a camp in Bavaria (Oflag VII-B) where he remained for two years before being transferred to another camp close to Hamburg (Oflag XD).
 He spent the two last years of the war in a camp located in the north of Berlin (Oflag II-A).